v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

     # Uniform structured grid with N elements and bounds [lowerBound, upperBound]
     myDomain.CreateStructuredGrid(N, lowerBound, upperBound)

-where the lower and upper bounds can be simple floats or quantity objects.
+where the lower and upper bounds are the floating point values or quantity objects.
-If the simple floats are used it is assumed that they represent values with the same units as in the domain definition.
+If the floats are used it is assumed that they contain values with the same units as in the domain definition.
-Typically, it is better to use quantities to avoid mistakes with wrong units:
+Using the quantities is advised since it helps to avoid problems when the domain units change.

 .. code-block:: python